kizniche/Mycodo/mycodo-manual.rst

 Check `this remote database <http://lirc-remotes.sourceforge.net/remotes-table.html>`__ for your remote, and if it's found, place it in ``/etc/lirc/lircd.conf.d/``, otherwise you will need to generate a config file for your remote.

-To generate a config file for your remote, issue the following command:
+To generate a config file for your remote, lirc must first be stopped:

+``sudo service lircd stop``

+Then, issue the following command:

 ``sudo irrecord -n -d /dev/lirc0``

 You will be prompted with a very specific set of instructions in order to map your remote.
 If you successfully finish the config generation, you will have a *.lirc.conf file that you should place in ``/etc/lirc/lircd.conf.d/``

-Restart lirc to load this config:
+Start lirc back up to load this config:

-``sudo service lirc restart``
+``sudo service lirc start``

 Now, start ``irw`` and press a button on your remote.
 If everything works, you should see information appear when you press each button, such as below: